dais-ita/dais-ita.github.io/dais/showcase/UK_Event.md

 These sessions cover a military issue and highlight how the latest science addresses this issue

-Demos will restart every 45 minutes.
+Demonstration session will last 45 minutes.
 The demos will run in all 4 sessions

 There will be some presented content and time for Q&A